kdkrle/library_management/README.md

 database management system.
 The 'ttkbootstrap' library was used to create the user interface.

+Tables made as an example are in the archive 'tables.zip'

 # 3. The README.md file contents
 #### 1. Project title